๐Ÿ’ผ

 • Plan for 2 cookies per person

-• Offer variety: chocolate chip, oatmeal, sugar
+• Offer 3 varieties such as chocolate chip, oatmeal raisin, and sugar

 Calculate cookies →